agmahaha/weather-app/README.md

 4. Deploy and share your link

 All deployed links will be compiled in a central list so you can view the work of your peers.

+### 🌟 Sample Deployed App

+You can view a sample deployment of this project here: [Sample Weather App](https://effervescent-frangipane-8af6df.netlify.app/home)

 ---